thelia/thelia.github.io/en/documentation/loop/index.md

 ```
 &nbsp;

-How to make this peace of code dynamic ?
+How to make this piece of code dynamic ?
 Gathering the products you set up in your Thelia v2 back-office ?

 Just use a Thelia <a href="product.html" target="_blank">product loop</a> :